kuroji-fusky/pacopanda-drawing-stats/README.md

 Twitter won't be counted in order to ease the load on my end and the dataset as well since all the data gathered will be hardcoded to the site.

-## Stuff you might be wondering...
+## Stuff you might be wondering

 ### Why did you create this project?

 It's really not my intention to impress him in general, I'm just a big fan of his artwork and his unique and adorable art style that I'd want to see how many characters he's drawn since mid-2000s but he'd for sure find it interesting as it's more of a fun project to a new hobby of mine, learning not only JavaScript, but also learning a bit of back-end and basic data management in the process of other projects I do.

 Initially, I wanted to show realtime data from Google Sheets and render data via a chart library from a website and I'd thought I'll take one of my favorite artists and run it through this process, but I'm kinda lacking backend knowledge and I needed a help with [@thatITfox][it] for setting up a Flask web server.

 ### Isn't this taking it too far?